kubeflow/community/security/self-assessment.md

 ## Actors

-Kubeflow consists of **six** individual projects which allow organization to build end-to-end AI platforms.
+Kubeflow consists of **six** individual projects which allow organizations to build end-to-end AI platforms.
 The following diagram shows the AI lifecycle and role of Kubeflow projects:

 ![ai-lifecycle](images/ai-lifecycle-kubeflow.drawio.svg)